New Brunswick, New Jersey: Theatre

+The New Brunswick Performing Arts Center, constructed at a cost of $172 million and topped by 18 stories of apartments, opened in September 2019.
+The complex houses three professional venues: Crossroads Theatre (founded in 1978 and focused on the Black American experience), George Street Playhouse (founded in 1974) and the State Theatre (constructed in 1921 for vaudeville and silent films).
+The center also houses the American Repertory Ballet (founded in 1963) and the Princeton Ballet School (established in 1954).

-The New Brunswick Performing Arts Center opened 2019.
-Three neighboring professional venues, Crossroads Theatre designed by Parsons+Fernandez-Casteleiro Architects from New York.
-In 1999, the Crossroads Theatre won the prestigious Tony Award for Outstanding Regional Theatre.
+In 1999, the Crossroads Theatre won a Tony Award for Outstanding Regional Theatre.
 Crossroads is the first African American theater to receive this honor in the 33-year history of this special award category.
-George Street Playhouse (founded in 1974) and the State Theatre (constructed in 1921 for vaudeville and silent films) also form the heart of the local theatre scene.
-Crossroad Theatre houses American Repertory Ballet and the Princeton Ballet School.

 Rutgers University has student-run companies such as Cabaret Theatre, The Livingston Theatre Company, and College Avenue Players which perform everything from musicals to dramatic plays to sketch comedy.
 Most recently, Rutgers Opera and Rutgers Symphony Orchestra of Rutgers University Mason-Gross held a performance of Carmen in April 2025.

 Looking north from the corner of New and George Streets.
 The Heldrich Center is on the left.